MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm04.md

 ## Stable

-Since I ripped out `libc` the pgwm has required nightly to build, this has bothered me quite a bit.
+Since I ripped out `libc`, pgwm has required nightly to build, this has bothered me quite a bit.
 The reason that the nightly compiler was necessary was because of `tiny-std` using the `#[naked]` feature to create the assembly entrypoint (`_start` function), where the application starts execution.